Wavell Room

-Over 36,500 Palestinians, at least half of them women and children, have so far been killed in Gaza,1 with at least 10,000 more ‘reported missing or under the rubble’ and over 83,000 injured, often in life-altering ways.2 The healthcare system in Gaza has collapsed, disease is epidemic, and famine is widespread.
+Over 36,500 Palestinians, at least half of them women and children, have so far been killed in Gaza,1 with at least 10,000 more ‘reported missing or under the rubble’ and over 83,000 injured, often in life-altering ways.2 The healthcare system in Gaza has collapsed, disease is epidemic, and hunger is widespread.
 Israel’s invasion of Rafah has just begun, promising to further exacerbate the catastrophe.

 Meanwhile, the International Court of Justice (ICJ) is considering a case brought by South Africa alleging that Israel’s actions in Gaza amount to genocide.
 This is an exceedingly grave accusation and, fittingly, the burden of proof is set very high; it is likely that a verdict in the case may take several years to reach.
 It is by no means certain whether the bar for genocide will be met, but it is certainly possible.